Time to Hire

 How Do You Calculate Time to Hire?

-Calculating time to hire is straightforward:
+Calculating the time to hire is straightforward:

 Time to Hire = Date Candidate Accepted Offer - Date Job Requisition Opened